 I highly recommend Wild Fermentation by Sandor Katz for a brilliant recipe book and history of fermentation, and also Nourishing Traditions by Sally Fallon for more history, recipes, and general traditional food wisdom.

-Eating fermented foods is delicious and part of every traditional food culture around the world.
-By nourishing our digestive system with these living foods, we are literally farming our inner garden with a bouquet of diverse microbial cultures to help protect our immune system.
+Eating fermented foods builds our own inner culture of healthy biomes, and connects us to traditional cultures around the world.
+By nourishing our digestive system with these living foods, we are quite literally farming our inner garden with a diverse ecosystem cultures to help protect our immune system.

 Enjoy!
 And please tell me how it goes by sharing in the comments below!